-- (4) Plug the machine's power cord into a wall socket or other power source.
-Then open the scanner unit. - (5) Turn on your PC. - (6) Make sure that: - the print head is secured to the carriage by the head clamp springs, - the ink cartridges are set into place, and - paper is loaded in the ASF. - (7) Turn the head adjuster lever located on the right side of the carriage to position 1.
-(See the illustration given below.) - (8) Press the bottom right front corner of the print head to the rear to fit the eccentric section of the print head over the inside boss of the head adjuster lever.
+- (4) Plug the machine's power cord into a wall socket.
+Then open the scanner unit. - (5) Turn on your PC.

+- (6) Make sure that:

+- the print head is secured to the carriage by the head clamp springs,

+- the ink cartridges are set into place, and

+- paper is loaded in the paper tray.

+- (7) Make sure that the head adjuster lever located on the right side of the carriage is placed at position 0 (rearmost position).
+(See the illustration given below.)